 Women and Philanthropy

-In these early times, being a philanthropist was an acceptable role for a woman.
+Then, during the late 1800s, organizations that provided services specifically to women began to emerge.
+These organizations, such as the YWCA and National Association for Colored Women, came into existence with the intention of improving education, offering support, and providing training for women.
+In these early times when women were expected to maintain family while men worked, being a philanthropist was a socially acceptable role for a woman.
 Women's giving was often tied to their husbands' or family's wealth.
 Through philanthropy, women engaged themselves in public interest issues and built civic and social connections.
-They helped to shape family and society by offering their time, commitment and support.
+They helped to shape family and society by offering their time, commitment, and support.

-During the 1970s, a large number of organizations developed for and by women emerged.
+During the 1970s, a large number of organizations developed by and for women emerged.
 As women moved into the workforce and sought higher education as a means to better their economic and intellectual standing, their power to gather together to promote women's issues and interests increased.

 Ties to the Philanthropic Sector